- Publications and resources

 What are the benefits?

-As a CAR 30 or Part 145 organisation with an overseas base, your organisation is eligible to adopt CASA exemption EX132/16 subject to meeting the conditions under section 4.
+As a CAR 30 or Part 145 organisation with an overseas base, your organisation is eligible to adopt CASA exemption EX102/19 subject to meeting the conditions specified.
 The exemption allows for the CAR 30 or Part 145 organisation to develop and implement a DAMP that covers the performance of the applicable SSAA inside Australian territory as required under Part 99 of CASR, without having to apply that DAMP to any of its operations outside Australian territory.

 It should be noted that a CAR 30 or Part 145 organisation operating partly inside and partly outside Australian territory must have a DAMP for its Australian operations.

-Therefore your organisation may choose to apply its DAMP fully overseas and make no use of the exemption.
-Alternatively, as above, an organisation may have a DAMP for its Australian operations only, and adopt the exemption for all of its operations outside of Australian territory.
+Therefore, your organisation may choose to apply its DAMP fully overseas and make no use of the exemption.
+Alternatively, as above, an organisation may have a DAMP for its Australian operations only and adopt the exemption for all its operations outside of Australian territory.

 How do I get the exemption?

 (a) General requirements under Part 99